PrivateCoffee/structables/README.md

 - `STRUCTABLES_PRIVACY_FILE`: The path to a text file or Markdown file (with .md suffix) to use for the Privacy Policy page (if unset, try `privacy.txt` or `privacy.md` in the working directory, or fall back to a generic message)
 - `STRUCTABLES_DEBUG`: If set, log additional debug information to stdout
 - `STRUCTABLES_THEME`: Allows selecting a theme for the frontend.
 Currently, only `dark` and `light` are supported.
 If not set, it will be automatically detected based on the user's system settings, and a toggle will be provided in the header.
+- `STRUCTABLES_CACHE_ENABLED`: Whether to enable caching of proxied content (default: true).
+Set to "false" or "0" to disable caching.
+- `STRUCTABLES_CACHE_DIR`: The directory to use for caching proxied content (default: `structables_cache` within the temporary directory as returned by `tempfile.gettempdir()`)
+- `STRUCTABLES_CACHE_MAX_AGE`: The maximum age of cached content in seconds before it's considered stale (default: 604800 seconds, or 1 week)
+- `STRUCTABLES_CACHE_MAX_SIZE`: The maximum size of the cache directory in bytes (default: 1073741824 bytes, or 1GB)
+- `STRUCTABLES_CACHE_CLEANUP_INTERVAL`: How often to run the cache cleanup process in seconds (default: 3600 seconds, or 1 hour)

 ## License